sammorrisdesign/interactive-feed/README.md

 List of missing publications: Al Jazeera, Associated Press, Atlanta Journal Constitution, Axios, Bayerischer Rundfunk, BBC News, CBC, Chicago Tribune, Commonwealth Magazine, El Confidencial, El Diario, El País, Helsingin Sanomat, Insider, La Vanguardia, Le Nacion, Les Échos, Marshall Project, Miami Herald, Minnepolis Star Tribune, Radio Canada, Rest of World, SB Nation, Süddeutsche Zeitung, Tampa Bay Times, The Atlantic, The Globe and Mail, The New Yorker, The Times of London, Time Magazine, Toronto Star, and Vox.

 Know of how any of these newsrooms can be added?
 Make a PR!
 Know of any newsrooms we should add?
-Tweet me [@SamMorrisDesign](https://twitter.com/SamMorrisDesign) or add a GitHub Issue
+Message me on [BlueSky](https://bsky.app/profile/sammorr.is) or add a GitHub Issue

 ## Adding a new Publication
 To add a new publication to the bot you should start with the [`config.json`](config.json) file.
 This lists out all current publications and their data sources.
 Ideal sources are APIs or specific RSS feeds, or Sitemaps.
 There's also an option to scrape static websites but this can be brittle and should be a last case scenario.
 Something to consider when adding a source to an existing publication is that more sources for a publication increases coverage but also slows down the bot.